A collection of common questions about Expo's push notification service.

 After a notification has been handed off to an underlying push notification service, Expo creates a "push receipt" that records whether the handoff was successful.
 A push receipt denotes whether the underlying push notification service received the notification.

-Finally, the push notification services from Google, Apple, and so on follow their policies to deliver the notification to the device.
+Finally, the push notification services from Google and Apple follow their policies to deliver the notification to the device.

 Push notifications have a lot of moving parts, so this can be due to a wide variety of reasons.
 To narrow things down, check the push ticket and push receipt for error messages.

 You can also narrow things even further by testing local notifications in your app.
-This will ensure all of your client-side logic is correct, and narrow things down to the server side or app credentials.
+This ensures all of your client-side logic is correct, and narrow things down to the server side or app credentials.

 curl -H "Content-Type: application/json" -X POST "https://exp.host/--/api/v2/push/send" -d '{